aws/aws-sam-cli/designs/sam_build_cmd.rst

 #.
 Built artifacts should "just work" with ``sam local`` and ``sam package`` suite of commands

 #.
-Ability to provide arbitrary build commands for each Lambda Function runtime.
-This will either override the built-in
-   default or add build support for languages/tools that SAM CLI does not support (ex: java+gradle).

-#.
 Opt-in to building native dependencies that can run on AWS Lambda using Docker.

 #.
-Support one dependency manifest (ex: package.json) entire app or one per each Lambda function.
+Support one dependency manifest (ex: package.json) per each Lambda function.

 #.
 Support out-of-source builds: ie. source code of Lambda function is outside the directory containing SAM template.